Naihra/CozyGroveSaveMod/README.md

-# Game version
+# Latest change
-#### 03/12/21
+#### 03/01/22
-Apps have been updated to cover features of version 4.0.0 and the winter festival but they should still work with 3.2.0 save files.
-In case it doesn't work use the release 3.2.0 version.

-Please redownload the data folder as well, since required files inside have been modified too.
-Be aware that the files inside this folder can spoil some of the new content.
+Added "Quest" option to finder, to show the bears that have active quests story (blue) or timed (red) ones.
+It's necessary to redownload the data folder as well.

 # Save location
 Steam and MAC: https://support.spryfox.com/hc/en-us/articles/1500003981321-Where-can-I-find-my-Cozy-Grove-logs-and-save-files-